marc2k3/foo_playcount_2003/docs/index.md

 ```

 See [here](#common-features)

-### 0.1.4
-- Fix bug where `OK` button in `Edit` dialog remained disabled after choosing a history item from the dropdown.
-- Update the file importer in `Advanced` mode.
-Previously, any timsestamps that were identical for a given track were discarded.
-Now the check expands and assumes any timestamps within 10 seconds of each other are duplicates.
-Just to be clear, this is per track.

 ### 0.1.3
 - Editing values via the context menu now reports how many items were updated in the console.